OpenTaal/alphabetical-sort/README.md

 Requirements for developing an algorith which sorts alphabetically in a language-specific way for lexicographical purposes are:
-* Sorting must respect the alphabetical order.
+* Sorting must respect an ascending alphabetical order.
 * Sorting is unaware if it processes a normal word or an abbreviation.
 * Sorting algorithm must group lower and upper case of the same character with priority for the lower case character.